BWeng20/ruFSM/README.md

 ### Custom Actions

 You can use the trait "Action" to add custom functions to the FSM.
 See the Examples for a How-To.
+Each FSM instance can have a different set of Actions.
+Action are inherited by child-session.

 If using ECMAScript, these actions can be called like normal methods.
 Arguments and return values will be converted from and to JavaScript values.
 See enum "Data" for supported data-types.